Formal graduation exercises are held once a year in May.

 To be eligible for graduation from Paul D. Camp Community College, it is the student’s responsibility to participate in the following assessments:

 - All graduates (Degree and Certificate) need to complete the Graduate Survey using the College Web Site.
-Go to PDCCC and (1) Click on About PDCCC (located in the middle left side of the web page); (2) Click on Assessment & Research (located about ½ way down the web page); (3) Click on Graduate Survey Form (located 2/3 down the middle of the page); and (4) Complete the survey and then click on “DONE” at the end of the survey.
+Go to PDCCC and (1) Click on College Quick Links (located in the middle of the web page); (2) Click on Assessment & Research (located near the top the web page); (3) Click on Graduate Survey Form (located 2/3 down the middle of the page); and (4) Complete the survey and then click on “DONE” at the end of the survey.

 - If you are getting a two year (AAS or AA&S) degree, you need to participate in the College’s STAGE Test, which will take approximately one hour.
-Go to PDCCC and (1) Click on About PDCCC (located in the middle left side of the web page); (2) Click on Assessment & Research (located about ½ way down the web page); (3) Click on STAGE Test (located just below all of the survey forms; and (4) Complete the STAGE Test and click on “DONE” at the end of the survey.
+Go to PDCCC and (1) Click on College Quick Links (located in the middle of the web page); (2) Click on Assessment & Research (located near the top the web page); (3) Click on STAGE Test (located just below all of the survey forms; and (4) Complete the STAGE Test and click on “DONE” at the end of the survey.

 - If you are getting a two year (AAS or AA&S) degree, you need to participate sometime between March and April in taking one of the six Virginia Community College (VCCS) core competency tests (written communication, oral communication, critical thinking, information literacy, quantitative reasoning, and scientific reasoning).
 This assessment will be done in the Placement Testing Lab at your campus.
 You will be receiving notification of the testing dates, times, and locations about two weeks prior to testing.
 Posters around campus will also show the testing times, dates, and location, as well as, the college’s hall monitors.
 The test will take one hour to complete.
 Once the specific dates, times, and locations have been posted, please contact Mary Ellen Gleason (569.6740, firstname.lastname@example.org) in the Placement Testing Lab on the Franklin Campus, Beverly Mason (925.6328, email@example.com) in the Placement Testing Lab on the Suffolk Hobbs Campus or Jesse Hobbs (925.6340, firstname.lastname@example.org) at the Smithfield Center to reserve your testing date, time, and location.